Picovoice/porcupine/demo/web/README.md

 Hit CTRL-C to stop the server
 ```

 Wait until Porcupine and the WebVoiceProcessor have initialized.
-Say any phrase and Porcupine will display detection
-events on the screen.
+Select a keyword and start recording to detect it.